-SHIFT + AUDIO: adds a stereo Audio Track (switchable to mono in Balance Mode).
+SHIFT + AUDIO: adds a stereo Audio Track (which can be switched to mono with its encoder button in Balance Mode).

-SHIFT + BUSES adds a new Bus - use this with multiple channels selected (Shift and channel select buttons) to pre-route those channels to it.
+SHIFT + BUS adds a new Bus - you can use channel multi-select (Shift and channel select buttons) to select multiple channels before using to create a new bus with those channels pre-routed to it.